alg0re/angular-todo-app/README.md

-# Todo app
+# Angular Todo App

-Todo app
+It's a simple Todo App on angular with the pattern redux.
+The project uses @ngrx/store, @ngrx/effects packages.